Perlence/steeve/README.rst

 files from current version if any, link 0.12.7 to current, and stow files into ``/usr/local``.

-If you forgot to install some files, you can ``reinstall`` the package:
+If you forgot to install some files, you can ``install`` the package once again:

 .. code-block:: bash

-   $ sudo steeve reinstall node 0.12.7 ./node-v0.12.7-linux-x64
+   $ sudo steeve install node 0.12.7 ./node-v0.12.7-linux-x64

-It's achieved by uninstalling the package followed by installing it again.
+It's achieved by uninstalling the package followed by installing it again, so *steeve* will prompt you before reinstalling.

 To delete stowed files, run *steeve* with command ``unstow``: